Financial-Times/treecreeper/MODEL.md

 #### What is the impact of this Person leaving on support (or on their organisational knowledge)?

-## Actions to prevent the model from going out of date
-- Every Person in BizOp will be contacted every quarter to confirm they still own the things we think they own.
-They can reply Yes/No to that email to update our system.
-If `No` they'll have an easy way to transfer some/all to other people
-- Leavers process: every time a person leaves or changes teams we will automatically update the data in BizOp (delete user, assign everything that person owned to their line manager, etc)

 ## Recreate the model (move out to own file)